https://github.com/smithsonian/supernovas

 `earth_sun_calc()` set `BUILTIN_SOLSYS3 = 1` and/or for `planet_ephem_provider()` set `BUILTIN_SOLSYS_EPHEM = 1`.

-You can then specify these functions as the default planet calculator for `ephemeris()` in your application
+You can then specify these functions (or others) as your planet calculator of choice for `ephemeris()` in your

 - Choose which stock planetary calculator module (if any) should provide a default `solarsystem()` implementation for